bryanhughes/bbg-demo/README.md

 Also, if you want your device to be at a specific location in the world, be sure to edit the `local.properties` file and set the latitude and longitude of your station, along with its name, and a site name.

 To find you location, simply open [https://www.google.com/maps](https://www.google.com/maps) and find your location on the map.
 Zoom in to get a precise location (or enter the address).
 Click and hold for a moment and you will get the latitude and longitude coordinates of that location.

-You will need two terminal windows open.
+To test that everything is working, run each of the components in two separate terminal windows.
 In the first window, start up the Python scripts that will drive the sensors

 	$ sudo python iot_demo.py

 In the second window, start up that Java application

-    $ sudo ./run_bbg
+    $ sudo ./run_bbg_java.sh

 Your Beaglebone Green should now be reporting the temperature and humidity of your location and should be displaying it on the OLED screen.
 Please note that the LED flashes on startup.
 It does take a minute to startup.

+Once you have confirmed everything is in working order, CTRL-C out of each of the apps and then in a single terminal run the single script:

+    $ sudo ./run_bbg.sh

 ![assembled_off_top_1](docs/images/assembled_on_top.jpg)
 The assembled device running